Aredruss/Octolendar/README.md

 # Octolendar

-Octolendar is a calendar application which will allow you to track your activities.
+Octolendar is a calendar application which will allow you to manage your schedule.
 At the momement of speaking (02.01.2019) this application has the following features:
 -
 1) It can calculate the current month's progression and display the information in percentages;